JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 Sound rendering means iterating over active oscillators and retrieving samples from them.

-We render the samples to the first channel only (which we assume is empty before the processing).
-We do that in the specified interval.

-Note, that we *add samples* instead of assigning them.
-This gives us polyphony (multiple oscillators playing at once).

-Afterwards, we copy the contents of that channel to all other channels.

 _Listing 15.
 WavetableSynth.cpp: render()._
 ```cpp
 void WavetableSynth::render(juce::AudioBuffer<float>& buffer, int beginSample, int endSample)